 Women should get a Pap test every 1-3 years, depending on age and prior test results.
 And this is important: testing should continue beyond the child-bearing years.
 Cancer doesn’t care what age you are.

 A Pap test can be done in your doctor’s office or clinic.
 If you don’t have a healthcare provider who can do your Pap test, there are resources available.
-Simply contact Cancer Services Program of Monroe County at 585-224-3070.
+Simply contact Cancer Services Program of the Finger Lakes Region at 585-224-3070.

 Knowing your personal health history helps healthcare providers better understand your potential risk for cervical cancer.
 By completing this questionnaire prior to your visit, you will be able to help them determine the best screening schedule for you.
 Simply download, print, complete, and bring it with you to your appointment.